tfenster/end2end/source/td19/10-bc-script-overwrite.md

 </details>
 &nbsp;<br />

 During startup you will see the line `initialize API Services` appear, coming from out script.
-After the contaier is ready, open e.g. http://&lt;ip&gt;:7048/NAV/api/beta/companyInformation in your browser.
+After the container is ready, open e.g. http://&lt;ip&gt;:7048/NAV/api/beta/companyInformation in your browser.
 It should ask you to provide username and password and the you will get a JSON response from the API.
 {::options parse_block_html="true" /}